Flotomate/product_docs/source/flotomate-plugins/st-plugin/ad-plugin.rst

 ITSM Plugin - Active Directory Integration
 ******************************************

-This is a standard plugin offered by Flotomate to all our users.
+This is a standard plugin offered by Motadata to all our users.

 **Purpose**: The plugin provides integration with an Active Directory.
 When the plugin is executed it can create new users, update existing user, reset user password and delete a user using the LDAP protocol.